 Innisfail is an ideal location to base a stay, and accommodation includes motels, van parks, bed and breakfasts and backpacker hostels.

-The town has a vibrant retail centre with some national stores and many smaller specialty shops, a highlight is Indigenous art gallery Jitta Art, where you might just catch a didgeridoo workshop or a new exhibition.
+The town has a vibrant retail centre with some national stores and many smaller specialty shops.
 Innisfail has a large and diverse range of Art Deco buildings, the CBD was largely rebuilt in this style following a cyclone in 1918 which destroyed much of the town.
-Today you can explore the buildings on The Innisfail Town Walk where you also will find The Chinese Joss House, one of only a few still in use in Queensland.
+Today you can explore the buildings on The Innisfail Town Walk where you also will find The Chinese Temple, one of only a few still in use in Queensland.

 Still in town, Warrina Lakes is a 50 hectare recreational park with kilometres of walkways through open parkland, lakes, wooded areas and rainforest trails.
 Within the park you can visit the Bushtucker Gardens, established by the Ma:Mu traditional owners, the Bill Markwell Botanical Gardens and Anzac Grove.
 Ducks and geese can be seen in the lake and there is a swimming pool, barbecues, picnic tables, a playground with boccé and volleyball equipment available, or fly a kite or kick the footy in the wide open spaces.

 Cross the southern bridge to follow the river down to the headland at Coquette Point, a marvellous high point to see the district, its two rivers and the coastline.
 Crossing the northern bridge on Flying Fish Point Road, track the north side of the river for a pretty drive to The Coconuts where the river meets the ocean, and on to Flying Fish Point where you can throw in a line from the beach.
 Stop here for a picnic or meal of fish and chips, or stay in the caravan park.